-So, God wrote them into His book of remembrance.
+So, God wrote them into His Book of Remembrance.
 And He made them His special jewels.
-Assembling, and speaking, and working together as gleaners in the same field is very important.
+Assembling, speaking, and working together as gleaners in the same field is very important.

 The code among medical doctors is, "Do no harm."
-I believe that is part of the Hippocratic oath.
+It is part of the Hippocratic Oath.
 It would be better to do nothing if what you contemplate would cause harm.
 Unfortunately, that is not always followed, but that is a similar idea to what Boaz is saying above.
 Do no harm.
 "Do not harm my gleaners."

 I Peter 5:1-4 is where you will find Peter paraphrasing Christ, "Guard the sheep, and do not hurt them, because you are responsible for them."

 Boaz also tells Ruth that she can glean even among the sheaves, which is a very special and uncommon blessing.
 We have already gone over this a bit.
-But, how much does God seem to heap blessings upon us at times, and again to enable us to work, and prosper.
+But, how much does God seem to heap blessings upon us at times to enable us to work and prosper?

 Ephesians 3:14-21 For this reason I bow my knees to the Father of our Lord Jesus Christ, from whom the whole family in heaven and earth is named, that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man, that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love, may be able to comprehend with all the saints what is the width and length and depth and height—to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.
 Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to Him be glory in the church by Christ Jesus to all generations, forever and ever.
 Amen.